-Program Description Eligibility Maximum Monthly Benefits Provisions For Children In Care Child Benefits I I I I Canada Child Tax Benefit (CCTB) The Canada Child Tax Benefit is a tax-free, monthly payment made to eligible families to help them with the cost of raising children under age 18.
+Program Description Eligibility Maximum Monthly Benefits Provisions For Children In Care Child Benefits ı Canada Child Tax Benefit (CCTB) The Canada Child Tax Benefit is a tax-free, monthly payment made to eligible families to help them with the cost of raising children under age 18.
 It has three components: • the basic benefit • the National Child Benefit Supplement (NCBS) • the Child Disability Benefit.
 Applicant must be a resident of Canada.
 Child must be under 18 years of age.
 Applicant must be primary caregiver.
 Applicant must have a social insurance number (SIN).
 Entitlement is based on the family's taxable income as reported on their income tax form.
-Under the federal Children's Special Allowances Act , the federal government pays child welfare agencies or foster parents the maximum amount of the base CCTB benefit and the NCBS.
+All CCTB benefits are indexed annually.
+(Note that Alberta varies its rates.)
+Under the federal Children's Special Allowances Act, the federal government pays child welfare agencies or foster parents the maximum amount of the base CCTB benefit and the NCBS.
 Section 3(2) of the Act states "A special allowance shall be applied exclusively toward the care, maintenance, education, training, or advancement of the child in respect of whom it is paid."
-The Basic Benefit For the period July 2009 to June 2010, the maximum basic benefit is paid to families who had a net income of \$40,726 or less in 2008.
-(July 2009 to June 2010) Basic benefit: \$111.66 In Ontario, the Children's Special Allowance (CSA) is paid directly to the Children's Aid Societies and is used to cover the costs of maintaining children in their care.
-Children in care do not receive any of these funds themselves.
-The CSA for the period July 2009 to June 2010 is \$284.66 per month per child.
-If a child in care is eligible for The National Child Benefit Supplement (NCBS) is paid to low-income families with children under 18 years of age.
+The Basic Benefit For the period July 2011 to June 2012, the maximum basic benefit is paid to families who had a net income of \$41,544 or less in 2010.
+(July 2011 - June 2012) Basic benefit: \$113.91 An additional \$7.91 is paid for the third and subsequent child.
+In Ontario, the Children's Special Allowance (CSA) is paid directly to the Children's Aid Societies and is used to cover the costs of maintaining children in their care.
+Children in care do not receive any of Suppl to low childre The N family The C (CDB for fan disabl The C The National Child Benefit Supplement (NCBS) is paid to low-income families with children under 18 years of age.
 The NCBS is added to the family's Basic Benefit.
-Families whose taxable income was \$23,710 or less in 2008 are entitled to the maximum NCBS.
-(July 2009 to June 2010) • \$173.00 first child • \$153.08 second child • \$145.58 third and additional children The Child Disability Benefit (CDB) is a tax-free benefit for families who care for a disabled child under age 18.
+Families whose taxable income was \$24,183 or less in 2010 are entitled to the maximum NCBS.
+(July 2011 to June 2012) • \$176.50 first child • \$156.08 second child • \$148.50 third and additional children these funds themselves.
+The CSA for the period July 2011 to June 2012 is \$290.41 per month per child.
+If a child in care is eligible for the Child Disability Benefit, this The Child Disability Benefit (CDB) is a tax-free benefit for families who care for a disabled child under age 18.
 The CDB is added to the family's CCTB cheque.
 The child must have a severe and prolonged impairment in mental or physical functions.
 The child must qualify for the federal Disability Tax Credit to be eligible.
-The maximum CDB is paid to families with a net income of \$40,726 or less in 2008.
-(July 2009 to June 2010) \$204.58 for each eligible child the Child Disability Benefit, this is included in the CSA.
-This would result in a payment of \$489.24 per month per child.
+The maximum CDB is paid to families with a net income of \$41,544 or less in 2010.
+(July 2011 to June 2012) \$208.66 for each eligible child is included in the CSA.
+This would result in a payment of \$499.07 per month per child.